- Southbourne Infant School

 - W www.southbourneinfants.co.uk

-- A mainstream state school for pupils aged from 5 to 7
+- A state school for boys and girls aged from 5 to 7.

 - Boarding: No